 Early Life

 Charles Bartlett Johnson was born on January 6, 1933, in Montclair, New Jersey.
-He attended Montclair High School and later Yale University, where he graduated in 1954 with a Bachelor of Arts/Science degree.
-At Yale, he was an offensive guard on the football team.
-He also served as a lieutenant in the U.S. Army.
+His parents divorced when he was a child.
+He attended Montclair High School and Yale University, where he graduated in 1954 with a bachelor's degree in economics.

 Rise to Success